couchemar/monad/CONTRIBUTING.md

   by the documentation generator.
 * In documentation use the first line as a short summary, this will show up in the function/module/whatever overview in the documentation.
+* Line length: limit the numbers of characters per line to 78.